jem-epsilonasi/blender_api/README.md

 All animation sequences and 3D data are stored in the Blender file.

 # Requirements #
-Some notes about some desired future changes to the API:

-* Distinct control of ramp-in and ramp-out for animations:
+The existing API needs to be changed, to allow control of the ramp-in and ramp-out for animations.
+The API needs to expose:

-** time of ramp start
+* time of ramp start
-** time interval until ramp-full
+* time interval until ramp-full
-** strength of animation at ramp-full
+* strength of animation at ramp-full
-** duration of animation
+* duration of animation
-** time interval of ramp-out
+* time interval of ramp-out
-** spline for above.
+* spline for above.

+To implement the above, the following changes are needed:
+* Change the API to include the above parameters, as a part of the animations.
+* Change the ROS messages, to pass the above parameters.
+* Update the blender rig to respect the API requests.
+* Update the behavior trees to issue the new ROS message formats.

+To avoid ROS compatibility issues, the new ROS messages should probably be published on a different set of topics than the existing ones, so that both the old and the new ROS message formats could be handled for a while.

 # Copyright #